AylaNetworks/ayla-documentation/README.md

 ### Authorship

 The ACC build process uses [Metalsmith](http://www.metalsmith.io/) to transform Github-flavored markdown files, html templates, css, js, and image files into a static website.
-See the diagram:
+See this diagram:

 ![acc-metalsmith.jpg](acc-metalsmith.jpg)